twentyciasia/100-days-of-code/log-nhatnh.md

 ### D31
 - My mac got some problems then I have to reinstall OS, lost all previous setting.
 Then I read phpcs - php cs fixer wiki
+### D32
+- Need to write some documents for DevOps
+- However , I learn different between Declarative and Scripted Pipeline in Jenkins